-In sum, it remains questionable whether North Carolina's appellate courts will exercise pendent appellate jurisdiction for appellants looking to "bootstrap" additional issues onto an immediately appealable issue.
+In sum, it remains questionable whether North Carolina's appellate courts will exercise pendent appellate jurisdiction-or something similar-for appellants looking to "bootstrap" additional issues onto an immediately appealable issue.
 As described above, some recent decisions seem to suggest that the Court of Appeals may be willing to review otherwise non-appealable issues as if, in essence, those issues had been presented in a certiorari petition.
 For that reason, practitioners seeking pendent appellate jurisdiction of otherwise non-appealable issues may wish to consider filing a certiorari petition as to those additional issues.
+Without a certiorari petition, practitioners should be armed to explain how otherwise non-appealable issues are inextricably intertwined with an immediately appealable issue.